Seth-Wolfgang/PyVSparse/_sources/examples.rst.txt

 However, some syntax is a little different.
 Below are a list of examples to demonstrate syntax and capabilities of PyVSparse.

+PyVSparse uses OpenMP to parallelize some operations, such as the constructors.

 .. toctree::
     :caption: Examples